xmos/sw_usb_audio/doc/rst/app_316_mc.rst

 The software layout of the USB Audio 2.0 Reference Design running on the `xcore.ai` device is shown in :ref:`usb_audio_ai_threads`.

-Each circle depicts a task running in a single core concurrently with the others task.
+Each circle depicts a task running in a single core concurrently with the other tasks.
 The lines show the communication between each task.

 .. _usb_audio_ai_threads: